We always advise graduates to prepare for a job interview; and the same goes for employers. In an interview, the aim is to gain as much i

 Although most graduate employers would recognise the value of a nutritious diet and an active lifestyle for their employees’ personal health, many fail to realise the tangible benefits that encouraging these behaviours in the workplace can also offer for their business.

-Promoting nutrition and wellness can help to reduce office stress levels, increase productivity, creativity and motivation, and even result in fewer health-related absences.
+Promoting nutrition and wellness can help to reduce office stress levels, increase sustainability, productivity, creativity and motivation, and even result in fewer health-related absences.
+Take a look at other ways to promote sustainability in your office and build a resilient team.

 What’s more, by promoting a healthy environment, employers can help to foster a great public image of their business.
 With a huge emphasis on wellness over the last few years, being perceived as a company that genuinely cares about the wellbeing of its employees will help to attract graduates – assisting with graduate recruitment and employee retention.